gecoronel/gecoronel.github.io/content/about/_index.md

 ---

 My name is Germán, I was born in Argentina.
 I studied a master's degree in Computer Engineering at the Universidad Nacional del Litoral, in Santa Fe, Argentina.
 I am the oldest of six siblings...
 Yes, there are a lot of us in my family haha.
-I also like soccer very much, I'm a Colón de Santa Fe fan.
-I got married in 2022, her name is Agustina and we like to listen to music and travel.
+I also like soccer very much, I'm a Colon de Santa Fe fan.
+I have a wife, Agustina, we are getting married in 2022 and we like listening to music and traveling.